inkarkat/vim-ChangeGlobally/README.md

 - ENH: Add gr\*, grg\*, gr&lt;A-8&gt;, grg&lt;A-8&gt;, &lt;Leader&gt;gr mappings that replace with
   register contents instead of the changed text / deleting (and capturing in a register).
+- Work around "E11: Invalid in command-line window" when executed in the command-line window.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.042!__